dcuartielles/bash_site/BUILD.md

 This file will contain the information about the default templates used in the header.
 The *header* is contained in the first three rows of the *CSV* file.

+## Build the facade

+Use the *populate_site.sh* script to add records to the *pages.csv* file automatically or manually (field by field).
+I recommend the semiautomatic mode by typing:

+`./populate_site.sh en config pages.csv semiautomatic`

+You will just get the question of how many records you want to add to the file and which is the template to use for each record.

+Possible modes are: `automatic`, `semiautomatic` and `manual`

 ## Edit the pages file

 You need to add your content to the *en/pages.csv* file.
 Make sure you include the properties needed for each type of content.